steven-ellis/apac_rh_forum_19/README.md

 ## Pre-requisites
 1. RHPDS deployed "OCP and Container Storage for Admins"
 1. Updated `ocp.env` with login details for above environment
+    * use `ocp.env.sample` as an example of the data required
 1. Valid `3scale.env` for the 3scale deployment
 1. Valid `amps3.yml` for the 3scale deployment

 ## Stage 0 - Validate Environment
+Copy `ocp.env.sample` to `ocp.env` and update with your lab credentials

-This validates our OCP credentials are correct and copies any other GIT repos
+Then validate that our OCP credentials are correct and copies any other GIT repos
 ```
 ./setup.sh
 ```